omriher/CapTipper/docs/Core.rst

 ====

 CapTipper is using a modified version of the pcap_parser library in order to parse the PCAP file.
+The core class implements most of the functions executed by the console and is in charge of creating and storing all of the PCAP information.

-There are three main datasets handled in CapTippers core:
+There are three main datasets handled by CapTippers core:

 * Conversations
 * Objects